Documentary Filmmaking: Redux: Plot

-Some time later, Guzmán arrives at Greendale to shoot the commercial.
-However, upon seeing the Dean's disjointed initial cut, he decides not to be in the commercial.
-While admonishing Guzmán, the Dean insults Greendale, to which Guzmán angrily replies that he loved his own time at Greendale and the Dean doesn't deserve a school that's ultimately so rewarding.
-The Dean has a remorse-driven breakdown and films a video in which he addresses his insecurities about being in charge.
+Guzmán arrives at Greendale to shoot the commercial.
+However, upon seeing the dean's disjointed initial cut, he decides not to be in it.
+While admonishing Guzmán, the dean insults Greendale, to which Guzmán angrily replies that he loved his own time at Greendale and the dean doesn't deserve a school that's ultimately so rewarding.
+The dean has a remorse-driven breakdown and films a video in which he addresses his insecurities about being in charge.
 He invites the Greendale Board members to view it, but instead a different video — a commercial made from Abed's footage — plays.
 The board members are impressed.

 Abed reveals himself to be the one who made the commercial.
-In his documentary's closing statement, Abed says that documentarians are supposed to be objective to avoid having any effect on the story, yet they have the most effect because they decide to tell it.
+In his documentary's closing statement, Abed says that documentarians are supposed to be objective to avoid having any effect on the story, yet they have the most effect because they are the ones who decided to tell it.

-Finally, the Dean offers the group an apology, which they accept, leading to a group hug.
+Finally, the dean offers the group an apology, which they accept, leading to a group hug.
 As everyone walks away, Britta and Troy continue hugging, giving Abed pause.

-The trailer which Pierce locks himself in ends up in Hollywood for Jeff Garlin's use.
+The trailer Pierce locks himself in ends up in Hollywood for Jeff Garlin's use.
 In the final scene, Pierce storms out as Garlin approaches the trailer.
 Garlin, stunned, then begins mirroring Pierce's earlier behavior, locking himself in the trailer while demanding a new one.